farfanoide/inflector.vim/README.md

 Available inflections:
 ----------------------

+The idea behind the plugin is to have a sort of `"Text Multiplexer"` which can translate from any of the recognized patterns to any other, meaning: it should be the able to go from `PascalCase` to `CONSTANT` or `camelCase` and viceversa.

+This is done by having a common representation which currently is based on a list so `SomeText` translates into `['some', 'text']` and from there it's trivial to convert to any other representation.

 | Inflection  |  Alias  |          Input           |  Command   |          Output          |
 | ----------- | ------- | ------------------------ | ---------- | ------------------------ |
 |   Dotify    |   `.`   |      someTextToWork      |  `gIiw.`   |    some.text.to.work     |